-- 46. The transaction of all Conference business shall be planned by the Congress Business Committee, who shall be responsible for circulating the motions and amendments for Congress and sector conferences (rule 16.9); Congress Business Committee shall be responsible for making recommendations to each Conference about the conduct of the annual meetings, in particular the ordering of business and the acceptance of emergency motions onto the agenda of the Conferences. - 47.
+- 58. The transaction of all Conference business shall be planned by the Congress Business Committee, who shall be responsible for circulating the motions and amendments for Congress and sector conferences (rule 16.10); Congress Business Committee shall be responsible for making recommendations to each Conference about the conduct of the annual meetings, in particular the ordering of business and the acceptance of emergency motions onto the agenda of the Conferences. - 59.
 For a meeting of Congress Business Committee, the quorum shall be five.
-For a meeting of a sectoral sub-group of CBC, in respect of annual or special sector conference meetings, the quorum shall be two. - 48.
-The President and President elect shall be invited to attend, but will have no vote at, meetings of the Congress Business Committee, and the Chairs of the Sector Conferences shall be invited to attend, but will have no vote at, meetings of the sector sub-committees of the Committee. - 49.
-The Congress Business Committee shall be reconstituted for the coming UCU year, immediately after the closure of Congress.
+For a meeting of a sectoral sub-group of CBC, in respect of annual or special sector conference meetings, the quorum shall be two. - 60.
+The President and President elect shall be invited to attend, but will have no vote at, meetings of the Congress Business Committee, and the Chairs of the Sector Conferences shall be invited to attend, but will have no vote at, meetings of the sector sub-committees of the Committee.

+- 61. The Congress Business Committee shall be reconstituted for the coming UCU year, immediately after the closure of Congress.
 The Committee shall elect its own chair and vice chair annually, and they shall be from different sectors.
 The Congress Business Committee shall meet as soon as is practicable after the deadline for the submission of motions.
-At this meeting, and at subsequent meetings as necessary, Congress Business Committee shall determine its recommendations on: - i which motions are appropriate to each conference; - ii which motions and amendments are not appropriate for debate, for example because they are out of order because they are in conflict with the objects of the union; or because motions criticise individual employees, or on legal advice provided to the committee, that they are deemed to be defamatory and therefore may not be published. - iii whether any motions received after the deadline for receipt of motions are urgent, timely and require a decision of Congress or Conference. - iv whether any amendments submitted are out of order because they would materially change the policy of the motion. - v whether any motions and amendments received should be composited, and on the text of the composites. - vi in consultation with the General Secretary and Chair, which motions and amendments shall be discussed in private session.

-- vii whether any motion should be re-drafted to form an amendment to another motion, and if so, to do any necessary re-drafting. - viii the grouping of motions under paragraph headings within appropriate sections of the Annual Report.
+At this meeting, and at subsequent meetings as necessary, Congress Business Committee shall determine its recommendations on: - i which motions are appropriate to each conference; - ii which motions and amendments are not appropriate for debate, for example because they are out of order because they are in conflict with the objects of the union; or because motions criticise individual employees who have no right to address Congress/conference, or on legal advice provided to the committee, that they are deemed to be defamatory and therefore may not be published. - iii whether any motions received after the deadline for receipt of motions are urgent, timely and require a decision of Congress or Conference. - iv whether any amendments submitted are out of order because they would materially change the policy of the motion. - v whether any motions and amendments received should be composited, and on the text of the composites. - vi in consultation with the General Secretary and Chair, which motions and amendments shall be discussed in private session. - vii whether any motion should be re-drafted to form an amendment to another motion, and if so, to do any necessary re-drafting. - viii the grouping of motions under paragraph headings within appropriate sections of the Annual Report. - ix. the addition of an amendment to include all appropriate protected characteristics in the categories covered by a motion.